 1. What are your credentials and what do they allow you to do?

-I am credentialed to provide mental health care in North Carolina as a doctorate-level Licensed Professional Counselor Supervsior.
+I am credentialed to provide mental health care in North Carolina as a doctorate-level Licensed Clinical Mental Health Counselor Supervsior.

-Licensed Professional Counselors are trained to provide psychological assessment and treatment for a wide range of mental health problems in children, families, adults, and couples.
+Licensed Clinical Mental Health Counselors are trained to provide psychological assessment and treatment for a wide range of mental health problems in children, families, adults, and couples.
 They are required to earn a master or doctorate degree in counseling, psychology or a related field, complete graduate internships, and pass the National Counseling Exam.
-Prior to receiving full licensure, LPC’s must also complete at least 3,000 hours of supervised professional practice and receive a minimum of 100 hours of clinical supervision.
+Prior to receiving full licensure, LCMHC’s must also complete at least 3,000 hours of supervised professional practice and receive a minimum of 100 hours of clinical supervision.

-The additional certification as a Supervisor allows LPC’s to provide clinical supervision to others seeking to become credentialed as an LPC.
+The additional certification as a Supervisor allows LCMHC’s to provide clinical supervision to others seeking to become credentialed.
 This requires five years of clinical experience and at least 45 hours of training in the field of clinical supervision as well as continuing education in the supervision field every two years.

 I am also credentialed as a Registered Play Therapist-Supervisor, a certification that involves extensive training, experience, and supervision using play therapy methods to treat children with developmental and mental health conditions.
 You can read more about play therapy in the Play Therapy section of this website.